prof-nobody/interview_challenge/README.md

 For this project you can assume that all usernames, IP addresses, and user agents should be the same except in the case of the malicious user using another users credentials.

+All urls except the one that leads to the downloaded data are made up for the purposes of having content.